gaobo9109/CS3245/hw4/README.txt

 possible to extract this information, but the plain text has too few reliable textual markers to allow zones to be extracted.

-For a given document, we remove any metadata that occurs at the start of a document, disclaimers and junk present from scraping such as embedded JavaScript, and consider only the "Judgement" portion of the report.
-Then we tokenise words that are not stop words (according to nltk.corpus stopwords), converting them to lowercase, removing all non letter, whitespace and hyphen characters, then performing porter stemming.
-We use an American to UK English translation table to standardize the spelling of English words since the corpus contains documents from both side of the Atlantic.
+For a given document, we remove any metadata that occurs at the start of a document, disclaimers and junk and consider only the "Judgement" portion of the report.
+Then we tokenise words that are not stop words (according to nltk.corpus stopwords); converting them to lowercase, removing all non letter, whitespace and hyphen characters; then performing porter stemming.
+We also use an American to UK English translation table to standardize the spelling of English words since the corpus contains documents from both sides of the Atlantic.

 = Writing & Encoding =